Disclosure: This post may contain affiliate links and I may receive a commission if you purchase through them.

 Looking to increase your social shares and show social proof on your blog?
 You’ll need a good social sharing plugin.

-I recommend Social Pug.
+I use and recommend Grow Social by Mediavine (formally known as Social Pug).
 The free version of this plugin is lightweight but very customizable which is great for a speedy site.

 10. Broken Link Checker